chrishengler/twaddle/docs/indefinite_articles.md

 sound of the following word.
 As it depends on sound rather than spelling, this is not trivial to implement with complete accuracy.

-Twaddle does not aim to be perfet, but offers a 'good enough' attempt at automatically determining the correct form based on an algorithm described below.
+Twaddle does not claim to be perfect, but offers a 'good enough' attempt at automatically determining the correct form based on an algorithm described below.